-Use the Social Security website’s break-even age calculator to help decide when to begin receiving benefits.
-It compares the present value of receiving benefits at different ages to determine your break-even age.
-To use the tool, you’ll need your benefit amount at the retirement ages you want to compare.
+Use the Social Security website’s break-even age resource to help decide when to begin receiving benefits.
+You’ll need your benefit amount at the retirement ages you want to compare.
 There are a couple of ways to get that information:

 Now for the hard part: life expectancy

 Once you find your break-even age, you must consider your life expectancy.
 Are you in good health?
 What’s your family history for longevity?
 Do you have dangerous hobbies?
 These are things that we don’t want to think about, but they should be considered when making this decision.

 If you expect to live longer than your break-even age, you may want to consider delaying the start of your retirement benefits.
 If you don’t expect to reach your break-even age, you may want to consider starting your retirement benefits earlier.